francoborrelli/mysql-backup-docker/README.md

 # mysql-backup-docker

-A background backup utility for MySQL and AWS S3
+A background backup utility for MySQL and Mariadb.
+It allows uploading backups to AWS S3.

-Docker compose example
+## 🐳 Docker compose example

 ```yml
 version: '3'